 An infrared spectrum analysis is performed by matching the features of an observed spectrum to those of reference standards.
 If more than one feature is present in the same region, a linear combination of references is used to match the compound features.
 The standards are scaled to match the observed band intensities; this scaling also matches the unknown concentrations.
 The scaled references are added together to produce a composite that represents the best match with the sample.
 A classical least squares mathematical technique is used to match the standards' absorption profiles with those of the observed spectrum in specified spectral analysis regions.
-Compounds of interest and any known compounds expected to present spectral interference are included in the analysis region.

-1 Radian International LLC, Protocol for Extractive FTIR Monitoring.
+Radian International LLC, Protocol for Extractive FTIR Monitoring.
 DCN 96-133-403-01 Revision 1.0.
 Austin, Texas, Oct.
 1996.